About the Project

 - Madison Water Utility's Land Division Application submitted to the Madison Plan Commission

-August 31, 2017 - A request for proposals (RFP) was submitted to solicit bids for Architect for Water Conservation House Design.
+- August 31, 2017 - A request for proposals (RFP) submitted to solicit bids for Architect for Water Conservation House Design.